NWSL Division 2

 NWSL Division 2 is the colloquial name for a professional women's soccer league proposed by the National Women's Soccer League (NWSL), which would operate in the second tier of the United States league system.
-Envisioned as a farm league for NWSL franchises to recruit and foster talent following the discontinuation of the NWSL Draft, and to stabilize the NWSL's place amid a rapid growth of pro women's soccer in the United States, the Division 2 league would commence play in 2026 with eight reserve teams of NWSL franchises.
+Envisioned as a farm league for NWSL franchises to recruit and foster talent following the discontinuation of the NWSL Draft, and to stabilize the NWSL's place amid a rapid growth of pro women's soccer in the United States, the Division 2 league would feature eight reserve teams of NWSL franchises.
 Its regular season would consist of a double round-robin schedule followed by a championship-determining playoff tournament for the top four teams.
-Alongside WPSL PRO, the two leagues would become the first professional minor leagues in American women's soccer.
+Alongside WPSL Pro, the two leagues would become the first professional minor leagues in American women's soccer.

 History

 The National Women's Soccer League (NWSL) commenced play in 2013, and was the sole professional women's soccer league in the United States for over a decade.
 Though the National Independent Soccer Association and United Women's Soccer jointly attempted to form a second pro league, the United Soccer League were the first to successfully launch one, with their Super League in 2024.
 The Women's Premier Soccer League (WPSL) also began plans for a pro league, WPSL Pro, and initially sought for it Division 3 status from U.S. Soccer, the governing body of soccer in the United States.
 Seeking stability for its flagship league amid this rapid growth of pro women's soccer in the United States, the NWSL established a new league to serve as a "transitional space" between college soccer and the NWSL following the discontinuation of its college draft in 2024, aiming to foster a "space for clubs to build roster depth" modelled after Minor League Baseball.